Gurobi/modeling-examples/README.md

 These modeling examples are coded using the Gurobi Python API and distributed in Jupyter Notebooks.

-The modeling examples illustrate important capabilities of the Gurobi Python API, including adding decision variables, building linear expressions, adding constraints, and adding an objective function.
+These modeling examples illustrate important capabilities of the Gurobi Python API, including adding decision variables, building linear expressions, adding constraints, and adding an objective function.
 They touch on more advanced features such as generalized constraints, piecewise-linear functions, and multi-objective hierarchical optimization.
 They also illustrate common constraint types such as “allocation constraints”,